 TRIAL OR SETTLEMENT

-If settlement is not possible, the case will go to a judge or jury.
+If a settlement is not possible, the case will go to a judge or jury.

 Either party has the right to request a jury trial.

-More than likely, each spouse entered into the marriage with personal assets.
+More than likely, each spouse getting divorced entered into the marriage with personal assets.
 Just as likely, once married, the spouses accumulated joint assets including money, real estate, personal property such as cars and investments, and even debt.
-How to properly and fairly divided of this property can turn even the most amicable divorce into a bitter battle.
+How to properly and fairly divide this property can turn even the most amicable divorce into a bitter battle.

 There is a presumption that all property owned at the time of divorce is community property.
 If either spouse insists that certain property is separate property, it is up to that person to prove their claim in court.